BRITISH BLUE JAM

 This is essentially a Rolling Stones album with the two Lennon tracks from the (then) unreleased "Rock and Roll Circus" TV special at the beginning of side A, sourced from the U.K. “Gulp” LP.

 We have included it here because of its historical relevance within the CBM Beatle-related catalogue.

 1. June, 1972 (photo below the title).
 The first pressing came with a light greyish insert with black text and a blue-printed drawing, and a rubber print in red ink "ALL ROYALTIES PAID" on the back of the jacket.
 The record was in blue vinyl with some black speckles, and the label was orange with the CBM disc logo, RI3426 catalogue number and track listing.
 The pressing quality is very good.
 This is one of the very few CBM records pressed in colored vinyl.
 Other known titles whose first pressing was in colored vinyl are CATNIPS (Cat Stevens), SEVENTY DOLLAR ROBBERY (Bob Dylan), YOUNG MAN'S FANCY (Neil Young), all in with blue vinyl with black speckles, and PLINTH (Rod Stewart), in red vinyl.

-2. Late summer and fall, 1972.
-All the subsequent pressings were in black wax, at first the original labels were used, sometimes printed in dark orange rather than black, then any of the generic labels that were available to the company were used, including the green ones used for CBM-2, DON'T PASS ME BY (used in summer), in various combinations.
+2. Late summer and fall, 1972, 1973.
+All the subsequent pressings were in black wax, at first the original labels were used, sometimes printed in dark orange rather than black, then any of the generic labels that were available to the company were used, including the green ones used for CBM-2, DON'T PASS ME BY (used in summer 1972), in various combinations.
 The insert was printed monochromatically in blue or black.
-Some copies released in 1973 had blank colored labels, yellow was seen, or white with a 1" colored bar (red was seen, distributed in August).
-The insert was printed monochromatic, black (late summer) or dark blue (fall).
-The copies released in August had a folder-type jacket.
+Some copies released in 1973 had blank colored labels, yellow was seen, or white with a 1" colored bar (red was seen, distributed in August 1973).
+A late summer 1973 pressing had yellow/white labels with A/B side indications.
+The copies released in August 1973 had a folder-type jacket.
 All these records have a ring at 7 mm from the spindle hole as the stamper pressing mark